Choose another writer in this calendar:

 useful and pleasant to mankind, that I must not let them pass without

 some observations.
-They both feed and refresh him; feed him with their
+They both feed and refresh him — feed him with their

-that Almighty God is said to have spoken to a fish, but never to a
+said to have spoken to a fish but never to a beast; that he hath made a

-Jonah, safe on the appointed shore."
-Walton drew his work on Nicholas Breton's (c.
+shore."
+(Ibid., p.
+39) Walton drew his work on Nicholas Breton's (c.
 1545-1626) fishing idyll Wits Trenchmour (1597).
 The second edition was largely rewritten and in the fifth edition Walton wrote about fly fishing on the river Dove.
 It was a subject the author himself knew little about and he turned to Thomas Barker for the fly fishing section.
 Barker, had produced a treatise, Barker's Delight: or, The Art of Angling, in 1657.
 The last edition, published in 1676, included additional material by Charles Cotton (Instructions how to Angle for a Trout or Grayling in a Clear Stream) and Colonel Robert Venables's The Experienced Angler, or Angling Improved.
 Walton called this work The Universal Angler.
 He had taught Cotton but never met Venables.
 Lord Byron, a vegetarian, was so disgusted by Walton's treatment of animals, that he wrote in Don Juan

 (Canto XIII): "And angling, too, that solitary vice, / Whatever Izaak

-Walton sings or says: / The quaint, old, cruel coxcomb, in his gullet /
+Walton sings or says; / The quaint, old, cruel coxcomb, in his gullet /

 from 1901, wrote that the work "remains a model of ease and charm.
 At